Get a Ticket While Under 21?

-The attorneys at Kurtz & Blum have handled all the manner of traffic cases.
+The attorneys at Kurtz & Blum, PLLC have handled all the manner of traffic cases.
 If you are under 21 and have been charged or ticketed, please contact us with any questions.

 Our traffic attorneys help people throughout Wake County, North Carolina.
 We frequently handle offenses arising out of the following cities: Knightdale, Cary, Wendell, Fuquay-Varina, Garner, Zebulon, New Hope, Apex, Holly Springs, Rolesville, Morrisville, Wake Forest and Raleigh.